javierjulio/dotfiles/README.md

-These are my configuration scripts for bash, git, ruby, irb, etc. I've only become more comfortable with CLI tools so I'm using this project to organize and add as I learn more.
+These are my dot files and configuration scripts for bash, git, ruby, irb, etc.

 # Installation